bob-606/5.easa.fi/README.md

 ## 75. Which kinds of drag contribute to total drag?
-Which kinds of drag contribute to total drag?
 - Form drag, skin-friction drag, interference drag
 - Induced drag, form drag, skin-friction drag
 - Interference drag and parasite drag